-We can’t say that either of us at HI Travel Tales will travel far and wide for Christmas Light shows and displays.
+We can’t say that either of us will travel far and wide for a Christmas Light show or displays.
 But we’d heard the Osborne Family Spectacle of Dancing Lights at Disney World was a do-not-miss.
 So on quickie trip to Orlando, we scampered back one evening from Epcot at Disney World to the Streets of America at Hollywood Studios to take them in.

 This is no ordinary Christmas light show mind you.
 It is extraordinary and then some, with millions of tiny and colorful LED lights beautifully timed and “dancing” to the holiday music, from rock and classic, to happy or soulful.
 The awe-inspiring lights cover every inch of several recreated city blocks at Hollywood Studios.
 Our chins dropped.
 We teared up a bit even at traditional songs telling of happy times, being together with family and friends, and wishes for peace and good will.
 And we weren’t the only ones.
 Even a few teens and 20-something we saw were doing the quick wipe of a teardrop or two.

 The original spectacle of dancing lights began like any ordinary Christmas light show at the Arkansas home of philanthropist Jennings Osborne in 1986 when his daughter asked him to put up some lights.
 Each year he added more.
 Soon the extravagant light display had grown to such an extent that airline pilots reported seeing them from the sky and neighbors were filing lawsuits.
 The courts eventually sided with the neighbors forcing the light show to shut down … until Walt Disney World stepped in and offered to give the Christmas light show a permanent home.